OFF-WURD/alx-higher_level/0x12-javascript-warm_up/README.md

 # 0x12.
 Javascript - Warm up

 ## Description
-The aim of this project is to get started with Javascript, learn all the syntax and its different uses.
+The main objective of this repository is to get myself familar with javascript synthax and usage

 ## Table of contents
 Files | Description